franiglesias/legacy-testing-kata/readme.md

 This kata is very interesting to practice several refactor techniques.

-At first, you won't be able to test it, so you should relay on secure refactor techniques as provided by your IDE.
+At first, you won't be able to test it, so you should rely on secure refactor techniques as provided by your IDE.

-One interesting suggestion is to keep two enviornments for this exercise: one that simulates a **production** setting, and one for the **development/testing**.
+One interesting suggestion is to define and keep two environments for this exercise: one that simulates a **production** setting, and one for the **development/testing**.
 This way, you can introduce changes and see how they would affect the production side.
 You should commit **small sets of changes** that doesn't break the application in production environment.

 ## Notes on PHP version